Experience High School life in Canada!

 What courses will the students take in school?

 Because this is a short-term program, students will be assigned to courses based on space availability.
 If a student has a strong interest in a specific course, there is a section to state this on the application form.
-We will do our best to place the student in related courses, but there is no guarantee.
+There is no guarantee that spaces will be available, but we will do our best to place the student in related courses.